animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 >
 > <!--Henry was a youthful elderly man with a lot of wisdom, very-much a Giles figure.
 Actually, he resembled Joss Whedon, the way he quipped, but acted to me like Giles, Buffy's "Watcher" (advisor), in his manner and support.-->
 >
-> Henry had a rare taste for something that others hadn't heard of, that would later contribute to the creation of something everybody has heard of (Joss Whedon wrote The Avengers).
+> Henry had a rare taste for something that others hadn't heard of, that would later contribute to the creation of something everybody has heard of.
+Joss Whedon wrote The Avengers, and interestingly, Henry quipped and talked in a way reminiscent of Joss Whedon, and had previously done some theater writing, but as my advisor, Buffy's Watcher (advisor) Giles would be the best analogy.
 Similarly, I had a rare appreciation for MHDPA, which became ChatGPT.
 Much like Marvel movies, the method I liked would go on to destroy civilization.

 <!-- And, like my early intuition of MHDPA (the method that would become ChatGPT), he had a rare taste for something--> <!--others in his cohort didn't--> <!--(the show helmed by the guy who would go on to...--> <!--also-> <!--helm something that was probably [the beginning of the breakdown of civilization](https://deadline.com/2010/04/marvel-close-to-whedon-hire-on-the-avengers-31658/)--><!--, that I don't even want to name here because of the perception — er, The Avengers — no more than I wanted to name "ChatGPT" — ahhh!--><!--).-->